ObertoIsOBS/blog.altertrail.com/_posts/2020-9-15-Throttling-Requests-Nodejs.md

 	})
 }
 ```
 This is a little different from what you might have expected.
-I used event emitters to register when it is complete.
-This method may seem unorthodox but it is actually quite effective.
-The use of event emitters also allows you to await the completion of the loop.
+I used event emitters to register when it is complete, this method may seem unorthodox but it is actually quite effective.
+This allows you to await the completion of the loop and stop the loop from continuing forever.
 The function works the same as Array.forEach except it includes a delay.
 It is also important to note that because I am not changing the Array class, the function is run on its own.
 Here is an example of using the function.
 ```js
 var array = ["1", "2", "3"]; // An array of strings